 It is emphasized that the Technical Report defines a preliminary pit shell to fulfill the NI 43-101 requirement of "reasonable prospects for economic extraction".
-The economic potential and mining plans of these Mineral Resources will be determined in the upcoming Preliminary Economic Assessment (PEA) including more detailed definition of mining methods, pit slopes, costs and price assumptions.
+The economic potential and mining plans of these Mineral Resources has been outlined in greater detail in the Preliminary Economic Assessment (PEA), filed July 13, 2015, including more detailed definition of mining methods, pit slopes, costs and price assumptions.

-Aubrey Eveleigh, President and CEO of Zenyatta noted, "The significance of the insensitive nature of the Mineral Resource to varying cut-off grades highlights the distinct and continuous occurrence of graphite mineralization within well-defined breccia pipes that were not particularly dependent on cut-off grades related to commodity price assumptions."
+Aubrey Eveleigh, President and CEO of Zenyatta, noted, "The significance of the insensitive nature of the Mineral Resource to varying cut-off grades highlights the distinct and continuous occurrence of graphite mineralization within well-defined breccia pipes that were not particularly dependent on cut-off grades related to commodity price assumptions."
 Aubrey Eveleigh further commented "Not only is a NI 43-101 Mineral Resource an important confirmation of a significant and unique graphite discovery, but the completion of the Technical Report required the input of a number of skilled and competent professionals.
 We are extremely pleased with quality of work represented by the report, and now look forward to the completion of a PEA".